-- 3. The Charter School shall provide content aligned to grade level standards that is provided at a level of quality and intellectual challenge substantially equivalent to in-person instruction.
-For high school grade levels this shall include access to all courses offered by the Charter School for graduation and approved by the UC or CSU as credible under the A-G admissions criteria. - 4.
-The Charter School has adopted tiered reengagement strategies for the following pupils: - a.
-All pupils who are not generating attendance for more than 10 percent of required minimum instructional time over four (4) continuous weeks of the Charter School's approved instructional calendar; - b.
-Pupils found not participatory in synchronous instructional offerings pursuant to Education Code Section 51747.5 for more than 50 percent of the scheduled times of synchronous instruction in a school month as applicable by grade span; - c.
+The Charter School shall provide content aligned to grade level standards that is substantially equivalent to in-person instruction.
+For high school grade levels this shall include access to all courses offered by the Charter School for graduation and approved by the UC or CSU as creditable under the A-G admissions criteria.

+The Charter School has adopted tiered reengagement strategies for the following pupils:

+- 1. All pupils who are not generating attendance for more than 10 percent of required minimum instructional time over four (4) continuous weeks of the Charter School's approved instructional calendar; - 2.
+Pupils found not participatory in synchronous instructional offerings pursuant to Education Code Section 51747.5 for more than 50 percent of the scheduled times of synchronous instruction in a school month as applicable by grade span; or - 3.
 Pupils who are in violation of the written agreement pursuant to Education Code Section 51747(g).

-These procedures shall include, but are not necessarily limited to, all of the following:
+These procedures shall include local programs intended to address chronic absenteeism, as applicable, with at least all of the following:

-- a.
-Verification of current contact information for each enrolled pupil; - b.
-Notification to parents or guardians of lack of participation within one (1) school day of the recording of a non-attendance day or lack of participation; - c.
-A plan for outreach from the Charter School to determine pupil needs including connection with health and social services as necessary; - d.
-A clear standard for requiring a pupil-parent-educator conference to review a pupil's written agreement and reconsider the independent study program's impact on the pupil's achievement and well-being, consistent with the policies adopted pursuant to paragraph (4) of subdivision (g) of Education Code Section 51747. - 5.
-The following plan shall be in place in accordance with Education Code Section 51747(e) for synchronous instruction and live interaction: - a.
-For pupils in transitional kindergarten through grade 3, inclusive, the plan to provide opportunities for daily synchronous instruction for all pupils throughout the school year by each pupil's assigned supervising teacher shall be as follows: - Each supervising teacher will provide daily synchronous instruction via an online videoconferencing platform wherein scholars will have the opportunity to participate in daily lessons and learning activities with similar aged peers. - ii.
-Daily synchronous instruction shall be approximately 30 minutes per day, but may be longer or shorter in duration at the discretion of the supervising teacher. - iii.
-The schedule for daily synchronous instruction will be communicated to scholars and their families via ParentSquare and/or Google calendar.
-Scholars shall be required to utilize their Compass Google accounts to access daily synchronous instruction. - b.
-For pupils in grades 4-8, inclusive, the plan to provide opportunities for daily live interaction between the pupil and a certificated or non-certificated employee of the Charter School and at least weekly synchronous instruction for all pupils throughout the school year by each pupil's assigned supervising teacher shall be as follows:
+- 1. Verification of current contact information for each enrolled pupil; - 2.
+Notification to parents or guardians of lack of participation within one (1) school day of the recording of a non-attendance day or lack of participation; - 3.
+A plan for outreach from the Charter School to determine pupil needs including connection with health and social services as necessary; - 4.
+A clear standard for requiring a pupil-parent-educator conference to review a pupil's written agreement and reconsider the independent study program's impact on the pupil's achievement and well-being, consistent with the policies adopted pursuant to paragraph (4) of subdivision (g) of Education Code Section 51747.

+The following plan shall be in place in accordance with Education Code Section 51747(e) for synchronous instruction and live interaction: